leviat-tech/leviate/documentation/docs/directory-structure.md

 ## Migrations directory

 The `migrations` directory contains migration definitions to be executed when the data model changes in a live app.
 These migrations ensure that any new properties added to the state are not overwritten when persisting data between multiple sessions.

+Further documentation and examples coming soon

 ## Models directory